About Civil Liberties Australia

 - monitoring Australia’s ’spook’ agencies as closely as possible

 - helping to safeguard people’s data and privacy, especially in health;

 - cooperating with similar groups, for example (privacy, prisons, refugees, mental health, drug law reform, aboriginal rights, migrant rights,

 - campaigning against the death penalty;

-- monitoring prisoners’ and detainees’ rights in jails, particularly juveniles;
+- monitoring prisoners’ and detainees’ rights in jails, especially juveniles;

-- helping legal students research analyse national and international issues;
+- helping legal students research and analyse national and international issues;

 - producing a monthly email newsletter CLArion on key issues; and